How to Visit Dunedin on a Budget

 Cheap Activities in Dunedin

 If you have a little room in your budget, then you might want to also experience some of the cheap attractions in Dunedin.
 For instance, how about wandering the grounds of New Zealand’s only castle?!
-Perched on the Otago Peninsula, Larnach Castle is cloaked in history, where you can learn about its founding family through recorded commentary on a headset as you wander the castle and check out its antiques.
+Perched on the Otago Peninsula, Larnach Castle (see Viator or Tripadvisor for more info) is cloaked in history, where you can learn about its founding family through recorded commentary on a headset as you wander the castle and check out its antiques.
 A highlight, however, is its gardens; a collection of native plantings across beautifully manicured grounds with excellent views across the Otago Peninsula.
 Admission is around NZ$35 per adult or check if the attraction is doing their early bird special if you plan to visit between 8am and 9.30am.

 Need more cheap stuff to do?
 Check out the 17 Free & Cheap Things to Do in Dunedin.